Manufacturing Engineering (M.S.)

 The Master of Science in Manufacturing Engineering is offered under the following options:

-Both options require a common core of eight credits (for the general option, twelve core credits) as described below.
-While the core provides breadth to the student's program, depth of understanding is acquired through completion of the required twenty-four credits in one of the specialization areas.
-Students interested in an area not among the specializations cited should elect the general option.
-A minimum twenty credits of specialization are required and up to eight credits may be earned in courses outside the Industrial and Systems Engineering Department, but only with prior approval of the graduate advisor.
-All course work must be completed in accordance with the regulations of the Graduate School and the College of Engineering.
+Plan A requires nine credits of common core.
+Plan C requires twelve credits of common core for the general option and nine credits of common core for available concentrations.
+While the core provides breadth to the student’s program, depth of understanding is acquired through completion of concentration specific courses and electives.
+Appropriate courses for specific concentrations can be found on the department’s website.
+Students interested in an area not among the concentrations cited should elect the general option.
+Up to six credits may be earned in courses outside the Industrial and Systems Engineering Department, and require approval of the graduate advisor.
+All course work must be completed in accordance with the regulations of the Graduate School (http://bulletins.wayne.edu/graduate/general-information/academic-regulations) and the College of Engineering (http://bulletins.wayne.edu/graduate/college-engineering/academic-regulations).

-Thesis Option: If a thesis option (Plan A) is selected, up to eight credits of Master’s Thesis Research and Direction (IE 8999) may be required, which integrates with the student’s plan of work to create depth of understanding in an area relevant to the program objective.
+Thesis Option: If a thesis option (Plan A) is selected, six to eight credits of Master’s Thesis Research and Direction (IE 8999) is required, which integrates with the student’s plan of work to create depth of understanding in an area relevant to the program objective.
 In such cases, an individually-designed program of study must be approved by both the thesis research advisor and the M.S. program officer.